scottmillers/Terraform/aws/learn-terraform/s3/IntelligentTiering.md

 ![archive rules](images/archive-rules.png)

-Rackspace has setup the Archives rules to put objects in the Deep Archive after 180 days if they meet the prefix of `deeparchive`.
+For the `804609861260-bioinformatics-nbs` bucket Rackspace has setup the Archives rules to put objects in the Deep Archive after 180 days if they meet the prefix of `deeparchive`.
 This means that any object that starts with `deeparchive` will be archived to the Deep Archive Access tier after 180 days.

 ## Lifecycle rules